 The east-west main line at Danbury was proposed as early as 1845, by the New York and Hartford Railroad, which would have run from the New York and Harlem at Brewster via Danbury and Waterbury to Hartford.
 This route was not built for 35 years.
 After a series of corporate reorganizations, the last link was completed by the New York and New England Railroad in 1881, from Waterbury to Brewster to Fishkill on the Hudson River.

 The NY&NE came the closest of any company to competing with the New Haven system for traffic between New York and Boston.
 Oddly enough, considering the cutthroat competition, the two companies did run through and connecting services using the NY&NE east of New Haven or Hartford.
-The NY&NE west of Waterbury was in a much weaker position for passenger services, because the curves and grades and poor connections made it much slower.
-For a short time from 1881 there was an attempt to promote connecting service at Brewster via the newly opened New York and Northern, another railroad notable for curves and grades, later known as the Putnam Division of the New York Central.
+The NY&NE west of Waterbury was in a much weaker position for passenger services, because the curves and grades and poor connections made through travel on it much slower.
+For a short time from 1881 there was an attempt to promote connecting service at Brewster via the newly opened New York and Northern, another railroad burdened with curves and grades, later known as the Putnam Division of the New York Central.

 The NY&NE routing in the Danbury area was closely related to the existing railways.
 Coming in from the east, at Newtown it came alongside the Housatonic, running parallel on the north side through its own tunnel and through Hawleyville.
 It then crossed over to the south side of the Housatonic and then diverged to run toward the former NYH&N line at what was later called Berkshire Junction.

 The NY&NE then ran on the NYH&N grade itself into Danbury.
-This was possible because as a Housatonic branch, only one track had been built.
+This was possible because as a Housatonic branch, only one track had been laid on the two-track grade.
 Just before entering Danbury center, the NY&NE crossed to the north side of the Housatonic and entered another White Street station next to the Housatonic's station.

 From here the NY&NE ran west along the intended route of the NYH&N as far as the Fair Grounds, possibly using the NYH&N grade.
 This was most likely also the intended route of the plans dating to 1845, and so was the the rest of the NY&NE route west to Brewster.